 Supplemental Instruction is a free academic assistance program, which helps students incorporate “how to learn” with “what to learn.”
 The Supplemental Instruction Program targets historically difficult courses and places an SI Leader inside the classroom.

 The Spring 2014 Schedule is now available!
-Click here for the Spring 2014 Schedule [ as PDF ]
+Click here for the Fall 2014 Schedule [ as PDF ]

 For more information about Supplemental Instruction at ULM, please contact the Student